turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_part_1.md

 * What don't you like about this code?
 * Is our feature test enough?
 * What are we missing?
+* What do environment variables do?
+Why do we use them instead of hardcoding?
 * Do you like the index action in the search controller?
 * How would you start to refactor this?